anosidium/HacKit-Feedback-And-Support/README.md

 - Supports Touch Bar with customisations.
 - Customisable unified toolbar.
 - <a href="#keyboard-shortcuts">Keyboard shortcuts</a>.
+- Track stories and manage them in folders.
+- Mark stories as read (or unread), favourite (or unfavourite) stories and hide (or unhide) stories.
+- Folder management.
 - Re-order sidebar categories by drag and drop.
 - Adjustable font size for stories list and story.
 - Supports Dark mode.
 Choose system appearance (automatic) or set a preferred appearance.